Wemago/formwork/site/pages/index/page.md

 icon: page-home
 ---
 # Welcome to your Formwork site!
-You’re all set up — now what?
+You're all set up — now what?
 Here are a few ideas to get started:

 - Go to the [Administration Panel](/panel/) to create your first page or tweak settings.
 - Browse the [Documentation](https://getformwork.org/documentation/) to see how everything works.